 6. Spider Mites

-Well, if you have seen tiny cute spiders forming silky webs on the back of your pothos leaves, they are spider mites.
+If you have seen tiny cute spiders forming silky webs on the back of your pothos leaves, they are spider mites.

 No, they are not the babies of giant spiders (many of us mistaken them to be).
 They come in a variety of colors; however, most of these are lightly colored.

 They reproduce at high speed.
-If left undetected, they will spread all through the leaves, stem, roots, soil, and even throughout your plant shelves!
+If left undetected, they will spread through the leaves, stem, roots, soil, and even throughout your plant shelves!

 However, you can identify their presence through a thin web-like structure throughout the pothos plant.

-The hardest part is, they lay hundreds of eggs at once and multiply at a geometric ratio!
+The hardest part is they lay hundreds of eggs at once and multiply at a geometric ratio!

 Whitefly is very common in the hot seasons.
 And, on a brighter note, they cannot get through the freezing temperatures in winter.